pnp/copilot-prompts/samples/m365-mail-overview-vacation/README.md

 ![Categorize emails by action](./assets/demo1.png)

 ## Summary

-This prompt is designed to analyse your calendar events for the current week and categorise them based on how you are spending your time.
-It will provide a brief description for each category and estimate the percentage of time allocated to each one.
-This helps you understand your time management and identify areas where you might want to make adjustments.
+This prompt is designed to help you get organized by asking Copilot to sort emails into different priority levels and categorize them by required action.
+It will group your emails based on importance and urgency, making it easier to manage your inbox after vacation.

 ## Prompt💡